triggermesh/docs/docs/targets/awssns.md

 # Event Target for AWS SNS

-This event Target receives [CloudEvents][ce] over HTTP and invokes an AWS Simple Notification Service (SNS).
+This event Target receives [CloudEvents][ce] over HTTP and invokes an AWS SNS endpoint.

 ## Prerequisites